 The competition between e-ink paper tablets has just gotten a little more interesting with the recent release of Amazon’s Kindle Scribe.

-I found the Kindle does not require a paid subscription, making it a great alternative.
+What I found: The Kindle Scribe does not require a paid subscription, making it a great alternative.
 The Kindle scribe performed similarly to the reMarkable 2 during my tests.

 Related: Kindle Scribe Review